StackOps/python-automationclient/docs/source/Datastore.rst

 .. code-block:: bash

    $ help datastore-detach
-   usage: automation datastore-detach [--force <force>]
+   usage: automation datastore-detach [--force <force>] <datastore-id>
-                                      <datastore-id> <role> <component-name>

    Detach a specific datastore from a zone.

    Positional arguments:
      <datastore-id>   ID of the datastore/store/volume in the pool
-      <role>            ID of the role attached the datastore/store/volume
-      <component-name>  Name of the component catalog used that have the
-                        properties related with storage attached with the datastore and/or store

    Optional arguments:
      --force <force>  Indicates whether the datastore/store/volume in the pool will be detached perforce.
 Type the word 'force' to force the operation

-   $ datastore-detach 14 4 folsom.storage --force force
+   $ datastore-detach 14 --force force
    +------------------+----------------------------------------+
    |     Property     |                 Value                  |
    +------------------+----------------------------------------+